 Our hardiest palm tree species is Trachycarpus, or fan palm.
 There are several different varieties, but the two you are likely to see most often are Trachycarpus fortunei and Trachycarpus wagnerianus.
 Theres also a dwarf fan palm called Chamaerops humilis which is hardy to at least -10 degrees, or even lower in a sheltered spot.
 These trees have similarly-shaped foliage, appearing almost like a fan hence their common name.

 Trachycarpus fortunei, also known as the chusan or Chinese windmill palm, is probably the most common and these trees can grow to 8m high, given the right location.
 In their more natural setting they will grow to 20m or more.
 The main drawback is tattiness of the foliage which tends to become rather battered by wind as the age of the plant progresses.
 Its a great idea to remove the damaged fronds, but once the tree reaches three metres tall it can be hard to reach the leaves!

-Chamaerops humilis isn't completely hardy, but this Mediterranean fan palm can often survive in a sheltered garden spot.
+Chamaerops humilis (pictured below) isn't completely hardy, but this Mediterranean fan palm can often survive in a sheltered garden spot.
 It can tolerate temperatures down to at least -10 degrees provided the ground is free-draining.
 A horticultural fleece covering will also help to protect the foliage during winter.
-In the UK this will probably make only a small palm tree, but they easily reach 3m in the right conditions.

 Palms for indoors

-The smaller Phoenix roebelenii, pygmy date palm,is also highly suitable for a house plant.
+The smaller Phoenix roebelenii, pygmy date palm (pictured above) is also highly suitable for a house plant.
 It grows to a height of about 3m, but will be contained indoors by the size of the pot.

 Areca palms and Kentia palms